pratiksabale09/healthcare_billing_system/README.md

 ## External JAR's Used

 1. ojdbc.jar --for oracle database management
-2. itextPdf.jar --for text file to pdf file conversion
+2. itextPdf.jar --for text file to pdf file conversion.